 Students are eligible to apply for graduation under any catalog in effect during the time of enrollment provided continuous enrollment was maintained.
 Continuous enrollment is maintained as long as a break in enrollment of four or more consecutive quarters does not occur.
 Summer quarter is counted and enrollment is determined by transcript activity.
-Whenever a break in continuous enrollment occurs the student becomes eligible for graduation under the current catalog of the most recent reenrollment.
+Whenever a break in continuous enrollment occurs, the student becomes eligible for graduation under the current catalog of the most recent reenrollment.

-Consumer Information
+Public Disclosure & Consumer Information

 As a student or potential student, you have the right to know information regarding Whatcom Community College.
 The following is a list of available consumer information required by state and federal regulations and where to find it.
-Most items are available in this catalog and/or from the College website.
-Visit whatcom.edu/public-disclosure.
+Most items are available in this catalog and/or from the college website.
+Visit Whatcom Public Disclosure & Consumer Information.